paulopimenta6/ph_codes/R/regrasDeAssociacao/regrasAssociacao01/README.md

 $$ \text{support}(A \rightarrow B) = \frac{A \cap B}{\text{T}} $$

-Where _T_ is the total transactions.
-A and B are items.
+Where A and B are items and _T_ is the total transactions.

 ### confident